Naming a child

 • A child’s guardian can apply to register a change to the child’s name if the child’s parents are dead, cannot be found, or cannot exercise their parental responsibilities.

-• If the child is 12 years or older, they must consent to changing their name unless the registrar is satisfied that the child is unable to understand the meaning and implications of the name change.
+• If the child is 12 years or older, they must consent to changing their name unless the BDM registrar is satisfied that the child is unable to understand the meaning and implications of the name change.
 This provision may need to be taken into account in any court proceedings.

-• The registrar can refuse to register any change to a child’s name if, as a result of registration, the new name would become a prohibited name (the meaning of which is discussed in “Registering a new name”).
+• The BDM registrar can refuse to register any change to a child’s name if, as a result of registration, the new name would become a prohibited name (the meaning of which is discussed in “Registering a new name”).

 Most cases involving changing a child’s name are heard in the Federal Circuit Court or Family Court.

 The Federal Circuit Court and the Family Court can make decisions about the names of children whose parents were married at the time they were named, and ex-nuptial children.
-These courts can also make decisions enabling a child’s name to be changed, or restraining (stopping) a child’s name from being changed, or restoring a child’s previous name.
+These courts can also make decisions enabling a child’s name to be changed, or stopping a child’s name from being changed, or restoring a child’s previous name.

 The Magistrates’ Court of Victoria can make decisions about a child’s name with the consent of both parties.
 If consent is refused or withdrawn, the matter is transferred to the Family Court.

 If a child’s name is to be changed for reasons not related to a family law matter, the matter can be heard in the County Court.
 Contact the registrar of the County Court for further advice on this matter (see “Contacts”).

 When making a decision about changing a child’s name, a court must, above all, consider what is in the child’s best interest (i.e. the paramountcy principle).

 • the welfare of the child;

 • the short-term and long-term effects on the child of a change in their surname;